- Offered as:

 Athletic training is a professional field of study that prepares students to become certified athletic trainers who prevent, recognize, manage, and rehabilitate injuries caused by physical activity.

-The WSU athletic training program is currently accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The athletic training major is designed to provide students with the academic and clinical competencies that are required to be eligible for professional certification.
+The program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) and designed to provide the academic and clinical competencies that are required to be eligible for professional certification.

 - Strengths of the program